hsp-iit/GRASPA-test/src/aruco-pose-estimation/README.md

 ## `aruco-pose-estimation` for markers board
-This is an example of estimated pose of the marker board.
+This is an example of estimated pose of the marker board (on the left), compared to the groung truth provided by the benchmark (on the right):

-TODO ADD IMAGE
+TODO ADD 2 IMAGE

-On the left you can see the pose of the Aruco board.
-On the right, we draw the estimated pose of the reference frame of the benchmark layouts.
+On the left of the leftmost image you can see the estimated pose of the Aruco board.
+On the right of the same image, we draw the estimated pose of the reference frame of the benchmark layouts.
+The estimated pose is good and coeherent with the ground truth shown in the image on the right.

 The estimated pose is available in streaming at the port with name: `/<port-prefix>/marker-estimate/estimate:o`.